Data-Science-Labs/2021fall.github.io/README.md

 ## Projects

-This semester we have an amazing collection of experts from six different departments at ETH (D-CHAB, D-GESS, D-ITET, D-BIOL, D-USYS, D-MTECH), together with experts from University of Zurich, EMPA, Restor, ETH IT and ETH Library.
+This semester we have an amazing collection of experts from six different departments at ETH (D-CHAB, D-GESS, D-ITET, D-BIOL, D-USYS, D-MTECH), together with experts from University of Zurich, Stanford University, EMPA, Restor, ETH IT and ETH Library.

 ### 1. PROJECT TITLE (Burden Andrea; D-CHAB)